dockersamples/docker-swarm-visualizer/README.md

 *** note ***

-I did some imporvemennt to the original https://github.com/ManoMarks/docker-swarm-visualizer
+I did some improvements to the original https://github.com/ManoMarks/docker-swarm-visualizer

 It adds node and container data to make this visualizer a better swarm monitoring tool.

+Here is a sample image of nodes with data:

 ![Sample image of  nodes with data](./nodes.png)